mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevsureti/index.zh.md

 from the royal authorities.
 Considered Georgia's best warriors, they defended the borders and provided crack troops for the royal guards.

-Their well\-preserved ancient traditions are a mix of Christian, Muslim, spiritualist, and pagan beliefs.
+Their well-preserved ancient traditions are a mix of Christian, Muslim, spiritualist, and pagan beliefs.
 The Khevsur men dressed in chain mail, armed with broadswords and wore garments decorated with crosses.
-They considered themselves members of the army of the sacred flags and guards of Georgian kings and had a strict system of physical training in martial arts \- that can still be seen in performances today as the warrior dance, Khevsuruli.
+They considered themselves members of the army of the sacred flags and guards of Georgian kings and had a strict system of physical training in martial arts - that can still be seen in performances today as the warrior dance, Khevsuruli.

 ### Geography and climate

-Marooned in the mountains of the High Caucasus, Khevsureti borders Chechnya and is included in the present day Mtskheta\-Mtianeti region.
+Marooned in the mountains of the High Caucasus, Khevsureti borders Chechnya and is included in the present day Mtskheta-Mtianeti region.

 It is a land of narrow mountain passes, remote valleys, emerald mountainsides emblazoned with wild mountain flowers and glacial rivers.
 In winter, snow makes many of the